In California, ACA open enrollment lasts from October 15 to January 31, each year.

 According to the U.S. Census Bureau, California’s uninsured rate is 7.2 percent.
 That’s lower than the national uninsured rate, but it’s far from the lowest in the country.
 A longer Open Enrollment Period makes it easier for California residents to sign up for health insurance and easily get medical care.

-When Obamacare was first passed into law, the idea was to shorten open enrollment deadlines over time once more people were insured, slowly decreasing it from 26 weeks to 45 days over a period of years.
+When Obamacare was first passed into law, the idea was to shorten open enrollment deadlines over time.
+Once more people were insured, it would slowly decrease from 26 weeks to 45 days over a period of years.

 After the 2016 election, the federal government sped up the timeline for shorter open enrollment.

 AB-156: Assemblyman Jim Wood proposed a bill to permanently extend California’s Open Enrollment Period even before the extent of post-2016 Obamacare changes became clear.
 This measure was first introduced in January 2017.
-It passed the California Assembly and Senate unanimously that summer, and was signed into law by Governor Brown on October 4, 2017.
+It passed the California Assembly and Senate unanimously that summer.
+Governor Brown signed it into law on October 4, 2017.

 Why Have Open Enrollment for Health Insurance Plans?